bcgov/nr-bcwat/airflow/README.md

 ### Unit Tests

-[PyTest](https://docs.pytest.org/en/stable/contents.html) is used for unit testing of the API.
-Please adhere to this documentation for creating unit tests for utility functions and API routes.
+[PyTest](https://docs.pytest.org/en/stable/contents.html) is used for unit testing of the ETL Pipeline objects.
+Please adhere to this documentation for creating unit tests for utility functions and Class functions.

 ### Running the tests

-The `run_unit_tests.sh` script performs the creation of a virtual environment, and installs all packages required for the API to run.
+The `run_unit_tests.sh` script performs the creation of a virtual environment, and installs all packages required to run the pipelines.

 ```bash
 chmod +777 ./run_unit_tests.sh